-OPC to MSSQL: Writing a lot of OPC tags to MS SQL 2008 database
+OPC to MSSQL: Writing a lot of OPC tags to the MS SQL 2008 database

-If you need to write a lot of OPC tags to an MSSQL database, it is not effective to create a table with a separate column for each item.
-Because the values of items can be modified non at the same time, which will result in entries with a lot of empty columns generated in the database.
+Suppose you need to write a lot of OPC tags to an MSSQL database.
+In that case, it is not adequate to create a table with a separate column for each item.
+The values of OPC tags can be modified non at the same time, which will result in entries with a lot of empty columns generated in the database.

-It will be more effective to create a table consisting of three columns
+It will be more useful to create a table consisting of three columns.

 ITEM_NAME - will be the name of the item;